-Assessment in the Middle and High School is Criterion-related and this differs from a norm-referenced approach in which students are compared to each other.
+Assessment in the Middle and High School is criterion-related and this differs from a norm-referenced approach in which students are compared to each other.
 The MYP "best-fit" approach is used in grades 6 to 10 to determine the most appropriate level for a student in relation to the criterion.
 Similarly, in grades 11 and 12, teachers should strive to get the most accurate picture of a student's performance and not just average grades over a reporting period.
 Based on the above, teachers develop an OIS 1 to 7 grade at the end of a grading period which is reported to the families of students.

-In yearlong Middle Years Program courses (grades 6 to 10), OIS reports an interim grade at the end of the first and second trimester and a final grade at the end of the third trimester.
+In yearlong Middle Years Program courses (grades 6 to 10), OIS reports an interim grade at the end of the Fall, Winter, and Spring trimesters, and a final grade in the Summary of Achievement report following the end of the Spring trimester.
 The final grade for courses that do not extend through the whole year will be the grade of the final trimester that the class meets.
 Only the final grade of a course is reported on the school transcript.
 In addition to grades, OIS also reports on students' Approaches to Learning so that families have an understanding the type of effort and attitude students are bringing to their education.
 In DP courses a grade is reported for each trimester and recorded on the student's transcript.